Don’t wait any longer…

 Trichiasis is a common eyelid abnormality in which the eyelashes are misdirected and grow inwards toward the eye.
 Those inward-turning lashes rub against the cornea (the clear, dome-like window covering the colored iris and the pupil), the conjunctiva (the thin, clear membrane covering the sclera, which is the white part of the eye) and the inner surface of the eyelids, irritating the eye.

 To reduce the appearance of wrinkles, some people choose to have injections (shots) of botulinum toxin.
-These injections are often called by their brand names, such as Botox®, Dysport® or Xeomin®.
 The injections relax certain muscles in the face, and certain wrinkles become less noticeable for a period of time.

 Copyright © March 2017 The National Eye Institute (NEI)®